Stephen Breyer: Free speech

 Under Breyer's framework of "active liberty", political speech would receive stronger First Amendment protections than commercial speech to ensure that people could freely elect their representatives and then have that democratic government impose effective business regulations.
 In concurrences to Snyder v.
 Phelps (2011) and United States v.
 Alvarez (2012), Breyer rejected liability for protests against same-sex marriage and lies about military awards as restrictions on political speech that should fail for overbreadth.
 In comparison, his dissent in Sorrell v.
 IMS Health Inc. (2011) argued that legislatures should be free to protect their constituents' privacy by restricting the sale of medical data.

+Breyer's balancing of the speaker's interest in spreading their message against the government's regulatory interest draws from the free speech analysis of European courts.
+Accordingly, his concurrence in the judgment of Reed v.
+Town of Gilbert (2015) favors a balancing test for content-based regulations rather than uniform application of strict scrutiny.
+In Mahanoy Area School District v.
+B.L.
+(2021), he held that schools generally cannot punish students' off-campus speech, establishing "rules of thumb" rather than a categorical limitation.
+First Amendment litigator Floyd Abrams faults this proportionality analysis for ignoring the community's interest in hearing diverse perspectives.
+Legal scholar John Hart Ely had previously criticized balancing tests in free speech cases as furthering the judge's preferred viewpoint.

-In free speech cases, Breyer was consistently deferential to the government's invocation of the obscenity exception.
+In free speech cases, Breyer consistently deferred to the government's invocation of the obscenity exception.
 In United States v.
 Playboy Entertainment Group, Inc. (2000), he dissented against striking down a requirement that cable operators restrict sexually oriented programming to nighttime.
 Breyer also concurred in United States v.
 American Library Ass'n (2003) that Congress could require public schools and libraries receiving E-Rate discounts to install an Internet filter.

-On June 18, 2015, Breyer wrote the majority opinion in Walker v.
-Texas Division, Sons of Confederate Veterans, holding that license plates are governmental speech and more subject to regulation than private speech.
-In doing so, he noted that States have historically used license plates to convey governmental messages and that speech appearing on "what is essentially a government-issued ID" could reasonably assumed to be associated with the State.
-Breyer also commented on the differences between the government and private citizens, saying that government speech "is not barred by the Free Speech Clause from determining the content of what it says. […] Were the Free Speech Clause interpreted otherwise, government would not work".

-On June 23, 2021, Breyer authored the majority opinion in Mahanoy Area School District v.
-B.L., relating to the role of school regulation of off-campus student speech.
-In his opinion he noted the importance of potential regulation of such speech by school authorities but acknowledged that such regulation was diminished due to the potential implication of a 24-hour restriction on student speech, its traditional role under parental supervision, and the interest of schools in safeguarding the marketplace of ideas.
-But Breyer stipulated that the utterance of profanity on social media did not constitute "substantial disruption" of a school activity or threaten harm to others, writing, "the justifications offered for punishing Levy's speech were simply insufficient […] were she an adult, the First Amendment would provide strong protection".